afnanJadoon/Basic-Chatbot-py/README.md

 # Basic-Chatbot-py
 A simple chatbot built with Google Gemini API, LangGraph, and Pydantic.<br>
-It responds to user input in a conversational style and also stores conversation history.<br><br>
+It responds to user input in a conversational style, follows a fixed system instruction and also stores conversation history.<br><br>

 # Gemini Chatbot with LangGraph<br>
 This is a simple chatbot built with Google Gemini API, LangGraph, and Pydantic.<br>
-It takes user input, sends it to Gemini, and returns a response in a conversational style.<br><br>
+It takes user input, applies a system instruction for polite and concise answers, sends it to Gemini, and returns a response in a conversational style.<br><br>

 # Features<br>
 - Uses Gemini 1.5 Flash for fast replies<br>